SamAdamDay/SamAdamDay.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: AI and Mathematics PhD Researcher at the University of Oxford
+subtitle: AI and Mathematics Researcher at the University of Oxford

 profile:
   align: right